Police face complaints about ‘third-shift terror squad’

 A drive through the neighborhood for pizza in July 2015 ended with Howie splayed against a car and charged with disorderly conduct, assault and resisting arrest by the white rookie officers who stopped him for a broken headlight.
 A judge later acquitted Howie, citing among other things doubts about the officers’ credibility.

 In interviews, Providence’s top police officials defended the department’s record and said they have worked to improve relations and discipline and retrain officers.
-More than 75 percent of the nearly 400-member force is white, versus 36 percent of the city’s 179,000 residents.
+More than 75 percent of the nearly 400-member force is white, while just 36 percent of the city’s 179,000 residents are white.

 “We’re not perfect, but we’ve had a tremendous record of our use of restraint as a police department,” Police Chief Hugh Clements Jr. said last month after welcoming the city’s most diverse class of cadets to the academy.
 “We’re proud of our record, we’re proud of what we’ve done, and we anticipate we’re about to get better.”